About Us

 BLSA works on behalf of its members to formulate and express views on macro-economic and other issues of national interest, while promoting, domestically and internationally, the interests and growth of South Africa’s private sector.

-BLSA aims to create a conducive environment for the private sector, with the highest ethical standards, through initiatives that are underpinned by the belief that sound/proven economic management, fiscal, monetary, manufacturing, and trade policies are fundamental for a successful South Africa.
+BLSA promotes free and fair private enterprise, with the highest ethical standards, through initiatives that are underpinned by the belief that sound/proven economic management, fiscal, monetary, manufacturing, and trade policies are fundamental for a successful South Africa.

 As an organisation we focus on three core activities